Here’s a concept that’s been coming up pretty often lately, so I wanted to make sure I got it up on the blog.

 She was very targeted and precise, and the whole thing took less than 5 minutes.

-That other PT (ugh) did a bunch of different things, and probably had her hands on me for a good 20 minutes… with absolutely no improvement afterwards.
+The previous PT did a bunch of different things, and probably had her hands on me for a good 20 minutes… with absolutely no results.

 When someone really knows what they’re doing… you will know, too.